TheHarrisButler/my-resume/typst-resume/resume.typ

       "Apr 2022 - Present",
       "Software Engineer L2",
       [
-        #par(lorem(12))
+        #v(4pt)
         #list(
           [
-            Built and maintained a client-facing component library with React/TypeScript, a crucial step in streamlining our partner's development of their in-house shipping solution.
+            Developed and maintained a greenfield shipping and logistics React component library built on top of our flagship shipping API platform with added data sharing and cache management via ReactQuery.
           ],
           [
-            Built and maintained a JavaScript library providing React bindings to a REST API client with added data sharing and cache management via ReactQuery.
-          ],
+            Refactored the projects build process by removing certain dependecies ],
           [
-            Tech lead of 2 engineers on developing an internal sales demo application built with React/TypeScript/Node.js, enhancing our sales team process and improving conversion rates by 25%.
+            Tech lead of 2 engineers on developing an internal sales demo application built with React, TypeScript, and Next.js, enhancing our sales team process and improving conversion rates by 25%.
           ]
         )
       ],
     )
     entry(
-      right: [*\@Auctane* -- Austin, TX],
-      "June 2021 - Apr 2022",
-      "Software Engineer L1",
-      [
-        #par(lorem(12))
-        #list(
-          [
-            Developed and maintained a white-labeled shipping solution for a high-profile partner using React, TypeScript, and GraphQL.
-Successfully scaled the app to a user base of over 500,000.
-          ],
-          lorem(7),
-        )
-      ],
-    )
-    entry(
       right: [*\@Glowstik* -- Denver, CO],
       "Oct 2022 - June 2023",
-      "Software Engineer Contract ",
+      "SWE Contract",
       [
-        #par(lorem(12))
+        #v(4pt)
         #list(
           [
-            Successfully migrated an existing app from a vanilla JavaScript and React to Next.js and TypeScript.
+            Successfully migrated an existing vanilla CRA to Next.js and TypeScript.
           ],
           [
             Collaborated closely with developers and designers to ensure seamless integration of Next.js and TypeScript into the existing codebase.